Episode 1 – Welcome To The Rezilir Way

 Jacob Gordon: Were you relatively healthy before this?

 Craig Tanio: Oh, absolutely, I’d never had a Chronic condition.
-I think, pretty ironic that a lot of people who come to Integrative and Functional Medicine comes in because they were sick, and this was the way out for them.
+I think, pretty ironic that a lot of people who come to Integrative and Functional Medicine come in because they were sick, and this was the way out for them.
 We came into this because we really felt that patients had a need, and I didn’t have that condition before I joined the practice.
-I think that be trained on how to recognize Mold and Chronic Inflammatory Response Syndrome, it became clear to me that I was likely suffering from getting mold exposure.
+I think that being trained on how to recognize Mold and Chronic Inflammatory Response Syndrome, it became clear to me that I was likely suffering from getting mold exposure.
 And I went out and saw a practitioner who was certified in this and quite experienced, and she was able to get me better.

 Jacob Gordon: Let me backtrack a little bit for a second with Chronic Inflammatory Response Syndrome, which is also called CIRS.
 It comes from mold toxicity, like Craig had, just so the listeners know what we’re talking about.

 Craig Tanio: Yeah.
 It was first described by Richie Shoemaker in Maryland, but it is a situation in which somebody is exposed to a Biotoxin and that Biotoxin can be mold.
-It can be several other chemicals and substances that reside in water-damaged buildings.
-It can be an infection like lime, and what ends up happening is that the body gets caught in an inflammatory loop, in which even if you are no longer exposed to the initiating toxin you still have inflammation, and that inflammation can be throughout the body but particularly in the brain, and when it’s in the brain, it ends up causing hormone issues, they can end up causing problems with your Autonomic Nervous System.
+It can be another number of other chemicals and substances that reside in water-damaged buildings.
+It can be an infection like lyme, and what ends up happening is that the body gets caught in an inflammatory loop, in which even if you are no longer exposed to the initiating toxin you still have inflammation, and that inflammation can be throughout the body but particularly in the brain, and when it’s in the brain, it ends up causing hormone issues, they can end up causing problems with your Autonomic Nervous System.
 It can cause problems neurologically, and oftentimes, when that person visits other physicians, they’re presented with multiple symptoms, and in multiple different body symptom systems.
-Most of the times, people are told that it’s in their head.
+Most of the time, people are told that it’s in their head.
 It’s not that it’s not something that is real, and oftentimes, just given an antidepressant.
 In my case, we identified that the house had been water damaged, and even though there wasn’t a high amount of mold, there was still several issues that needed to be addressed.
-We ultimately needed to move out at the condo for me to ultimately get
+We ultimately needed to move out of the condo for me to ultimately get